 Basil leaves: Pesto is the perfect use for your summer garden basil surplus (grown-up Kate will have a garden someday).
 If you don’t have a garden yet, my favorite sources for affordable fresh basil in large quantities is the farmers’ market, Trader Joe’s, or those little basil plants (“living basil” or potted) from grocery stores.

-Keep in mind that Kenji says you can use frozen basil leaves, so if you ever have basil leaves going bad—rinse, dry, and put them in a freezer bag for future pesto!
+Keep in mind that Kenji says you can use frozen basil leaves.
+If you ever have basil leaves going bad—rinse, dry, and put them in a freezer bag for future pesto!

 So, I typically use raw almonds, walnuts, pecans or pepitas instead.
 Almonds are the most neutral of the bunch, so I used them for the pesto you see here.
 They’re all delicious in their own way, though.
 I typically toast the nuts first to really bring out their flavor and add an extra-savory edge to the pesto.